What Is Asbestos?

 Indirect Exposure to Asbestos

 Service members could have potentially exposed their loved ones to asbestos.
-The microscopic fibers could easily attach to the clothing, hair, and skin of those who worked with asbestos daily, and carried it home.
+The microscopic fibers could easily attach to the clothing, hair, and skin of those who worked with the carcinogen daily, and carried it home.
 Medical professionals refer to this form of exposure as ‘indirect’ or ‘secondary’ exposure.

 Veterans and Mesothelioma